QuentinRa/blog.quentinra.dev/maths/optimization/index.md

 > <pre class="mb-0">minimum: -4
 > hessian: (4, -2; -2, 2)
 > par: -2 -2</pre>
-> Note that this is the hessian we calculated a while
+> Note that this is the values we found a while
 > back.

 We can do some verifications